 When considering reporting options, victims should be aware that certain University personnel can maintain strict confidentiality, while others have mandatory reporting and response obligations.
-For public recordkeeping purposes, such as the Clery Act reporting and disclosures, personally identifying information about the victim is not disclosed.
 University personnel who receive a report of sexual misconduct may be required to share the information with appropriate administrative authorities for investigation and follow up.
-The University will protect the confidentiality of an victim by refusing to disclose the victim's information to anyone outside the University to the maximum extent permitted by law.
+The University will protect the confidentiality of an alleged victim by refusing to disclose the alleged victim's information to anyone outside the University to the maximum extent permitted by law.
 As for confidentiality of information within the University, the University must balance a victim's request for confidentiality with its responsibility to provide a safe and non-discriminatory environment for the University community.
 Where the University cannot take disciplinary action against an alleged discriminator or harasser because of a complainant's insistence of confidentiality, the University will pursue other steps to limit the effects of the alleged sexual misconduct and attempt to prevent its recurrence.

 The University has on-campus personnel who can maintain strict confidentiality.
-Campus crisis counselors can assist in a crisis situation and provide information about options including medical assistance, psychological counseling, victim advocacy resources, legal resources, University disciplinary action, and criminal prosecution.
+Campus crisis counselors (VAWPP) can assist in a crisis situation and provide information about options including medical assistance, psychological counseling, victim advocacy resources, legal resources, University disciplinary action, and criminal prosecution.
 The crisis counselors can provide safe and confidential support, explain common reactions to crises, and discuss coping methods that may assist immediately following the assault and later.
 Talking about concerns may help the victim sort through feelings and decide what to do.
 Victims need not reveal their names if calling for information.
 Crisis counselors will not reveal the victim's identity to anyone without the victim's permission except under very limited exceptions (e.g., if an immediate threat to the victim or others is present, or if the victim is a minor).